agronod/keycloak-b2b-theme/README.md

 ## Running locally with Docker

+Requires
+    - OpenJDK 17 or higher
+    - maven

 run `npm run keycloak`

 In terminal you will get the following message on how to proceed: